The Groundwork — Practical Work for Fathers

 I'm a husband and a dad to two.
 Fatherhood taught me things about the pressure men carry that 12 years of clinical training didn't fully prepare me for.
 The weight of it.
 The quiet feeling that you're not quite the father you thought you'd be.

 "Men deserve a space where they don't have to perform.
-This programme comes from that conviction and from 12 years of seeing what changes when they finally get one."
+The Groundwork comes from that conviction — and from 12 years of seeing what changes when they finally get one."

 Learn More About Nic →